SPARC-FAIR-Codeathon/aqua/aqua_docker/docs/api/readme.md

 # About

-API module for AQUA SPARK
+API module for AQUA SPARC

 ## Searching for datasets
 GET datasets based on the provided query